shasuruvalli/mslearn-synapse/Instructions/Labs/91-Analyze-Files-in-Azure-Databricks.md

 6. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).

 7. Wait for the script to complete - this typically takes around 5 minutes, but in some cases may take longer.
-While you are waiting, review the [What is Azure Databricks?](https://docs.microsoft.com/azure/databricks/scenarios/what-is-azure-databricks) article in the Azure Databricks documentation.
+While you are waiting, review the [What is Databricks Data Science & Engineering?](https://docs.microsoft.com/azure/databricks/scenarios/what-is-azure-databricks-ws) article in the Azure Databricks documentation.

 ## Create a cluster